carrieamy/docs/integration-guide.md

 element as you see fit.

-4. Work with us to improve the data Findmine identifies

-from your items
+###4.
+Work with us to improve the data Findmine identifies from your items

-Findmine identifies and recommends items based on several pieces of data that

-we gather from your website.
+Findmine identifies and recommends items based on several pieces of data that we gather from your website.
 This data includes:

-• title
+- title

-• descriptions
+- descriptions

-• images
+- images

-• price
+- price

-We use a machine learning model by default to find these pieces of data in your

-page.
-But you can make item recognition even more accurate by tagging this

-data in your page in a CSS-identifiable way.
-We will then work with you to

-develop a protocol for retrieving your tagged data.
+We use a machine learning model by default to find these pieces of data in your page.
+But you can make item recognition even more accurate by tagging this data in your page in a CSS-identifiable way.
+We will then work with you to develop a protocol for retrieving your tagged data.

-5. The End
+### 5. The End

-That’s it.
-Sit back and enjoy automatically generated product recommendations

-on your site.
-Keep in mind that the recommendations may not appear right

-away and will only start working officially once our representatives process your
+This is it.
+Nothing else is left to do and now it is time to sit back and enjoy automatically generated product recommendations on your site.
+Keep in mind that the recommendations may not appear right away and will only start working officially once our technical team process your activates the system.

-company’s paper work.
+**NOTE**

+If for some reason something is not working or these instructions are not sufficient to get the module running on your website absolutely feel free to email us at support@findmine.us and we will make sure to resolve any problem you have with setting our system.